Cetuximab (Erbitux®)

 Skin changes

-Cetuximab often causes an acne-like rash or other skin changes such as dry, itchy or flaky skin.
-This is most likely to start in the first 3 weeks of treatment.
+This treatment often causes an acne-like rash or other skin changes such as dry, itchy or flaky skin.
+This most commonly affects the face, head and upper body.
+It is most likely to start in the first 3 weeks of treatment.
+Skin changes are more likely to happen if you have cetuximab with chemotherapy.

-Skin changes usually improve when treatment finishes.
+Skin changes usually improve after treatment finishes.
 We have information about coping with skin changes during treatment.

 Very rarely, cetuximab causes a very severe skin reaction.
 Contact the hospital straight away if you have:

-Magnesium helps keep nerves and muscles working properly.
-You will have regular blood tests to check your levels of magnesium.
-Your doctor may prescribe you magnesium supplements if the levels are too low.
+You will have regular blood tests to check the levels of magnesium and calcium in your blood.
+Your doctor may prescribe supplements if the levels are too low.

 Sore mouth and nose